bigcrimping/barometer/README.md

 The display can show high/low/normal pressure and up/down arrows + "auto".
 The relays are overkill (the power supply is 28v and the displays when active take ~30mA) but I had them to hand.

+The classical logic with a barometer is roughly:

+1) Low pressure means bad weather
+2) High pressure means good weather
+3) Constant pressure usually means good weather
+4) Rising air pressure is good
+5) Lowering air pressure is bad

 ## Project Code

 The code is here: (fill in once published)

+Fairly basic setup using the driver "BMx280MI" from Gregor Christandl, the code measures the pressure every 10 minutes and adds it to a circular buffer and uses the average to determine if the pressure is rising or falling.

 ## Wiring